 Time Phased Planning Procedure

-Time-phased planning is a MRP procedure where the materials are planned in a particular time interval.
-If, for example, a vendor always delivers a material on a certain weekday, then it makes sense to plan this material according to the same cycle, adjusted to the delivery date.
+Time-phased planning is an MRP procedure where the materials are planned in a particular time interval.
+If for example, a vendor always delivers a material on a certain weekday, then it makes sense to plan this material according to the same cycle, adjusted to the delivery date.

 To plan a material with time-phased planning, it is a must that the MRP Type shall be entered in the material master record for time-phased planning and the planning cycle.
 The latter is defined in the form of a planning calendar in the Planning Cycle field.